Philips Router No-NAT Guide

 Select other as the ISP name, then make sure that Protocol is set to PPPoA , make sure that VPI/VCI is set to 0/38 respectively and change Connect Type to Always Connected.

 Enter your Username and Password as shown in your MyFreeola account or as supplied to you by Freeola Support.
+This should be in the format: [email protected] or [email protected].
 Change the MTU to 1458 and then click the Save Settings button.
 The router should now restart, once this has completed you will have to log into the router again.

 Select the Security option from the left hand side menu, and then select Firewall.
 Select the Disable radio button, and then click Save Settings, again the router will restart.